 An option is the right to purchase a share of Common Stock at a price (the "Exercise Price") fixed at date of grant.
 Options granted pursuant to the Plan may either be "incentive stock options" within the meaning of Section 422 of the Code or options that do not constitute incentive stock options ("non-qualified stock options").
 Options become exercisable on dates established by the Committee (but not more than ten years from date of grant in the case of incentive stock options).
 The Exercise Price and the number of options is determined by the Committee but the Exercise Price may not be set at less than fair market value of the Common Stock on the date of grant.
 If an incentive stock option is granted to an employee who then owns, directly or by attribution under the Code, shares possessing more than ten percent of the total combined voting power of all classes of stock of the Company or a subsidiary, the term of the option will not exceed five years, and the Exercise Price will be at least 110% of the fair market value of the Common Stock on date of grant.
 The Committee designates whether options are incentive stock options or non-qualified stock options at date of grant.
 If, however, the aggregate fair market value (determined as of the date of grant) of shares with respect to which incentive stock options become exercisable for the first time by an employee exceeds \$100,000 in any calendar year, the options with respect to the excess shares must be non-qualified stock options.
 The Exercise Price may, at the discretion of the Committee, be paid in cash, other shares of Common Stock, or by a combination of cash and Common Stock.
 The Plan also allows the Committee, to establish procedures pursuant to which a recipient may affect a "cashless" exercise of options through a brokerage firm.
 All options are evidenced by written agreements containing provisions consistent with the Plan and such other provisions as the Committee deems appropriate.
-No incentive stock option is transferable other than by will or the laws of descent and distribution, and only the employee or his guardian or legal representative may exercise any option during the employee's lifetime.
+No incentive stock option is transferable other than by will or the la